agathis-project/salix-arctica/README.md

 #### VCORE and V1P8 Regulator:
 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/VCORE_and_V1P8_regulators.PNG)

-- V1P8 rail supplies:
+- **V1P8** rail supplies followings:
-  - a range of uP power pins; see pages *Microprocessor Power* and *Low Power DDR*
+  - uP
   - LPDDR memory
   - eMMC memory
   - Ethernet Phy devices

-- VCORE rail supplies the uP (V_CORE and V_MPU connected together)
+- **VCORE** rail supplies the uP (V_CORE and V_MPU connected together)

-- V1P8 and VCORE regulators feed from VSYS through FB5, C48, C54 filters.
+- **V1P8 and VCORE** regulators feed from VSYS through FB5, C48, C54 filters.

-- The regulators are implemented with FAN5355 buck converter fabricated by Fairchild/On Semi; they can be controlled over i2c and two different models with distinct i2c addresses are used.
+- These regulators are implemented with FAN5355 buck converter fabricated by Fairchild/On Semi; they can be controlled over i2c; two different models with distinct i2c addresses are used.

-- V1P8 and VCORE regulators are synchronized with SYNC3M clock running at about ~3MHz and driven 180deg phase apart to reduce the switching noise injected into the VSYS rail.
+- **V1P8 and VCORE** regulators are synchronized with SYNC3M clock running at nominal 3MHz and phased at 180deg to reduce the switching noise injected into the VSYS rail.

-- VCORE regulator output can be switched using **VSEL** signal between two voltages programmed over i2c:
+- **VCORE** regulator output can be switched signal between two voltages (programmable over i2c) using **VSEL** signal:
-   - the default start-up output voltage for **VSEL = 0 is 1.05V** and can be used as such for the initial power-up of the uP.
+   - the default start-up output voltage for **VSEL = "low" is 1.05V** and can be used as such for the initial power-up of the uP.
-   - the default start-up output voltage for **VSEL = 1 is 1.2V** and NEEDS TO BE ADJUSTED before use; if there is no need for to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safer operation)
+   - the default start-up output voltage for **VSEL = "high" is 1.2V and MUST BE ADJUSTED** before use; if there is no need to switch the output voltage during normal operation, then the second voltage must be set to same value as first (safer operation).

-- the two regulators are enabled by the EN-VCORE and EN-V1P8 signals controlled by the uC.
+- **V1P8 and VCORE** regulators are enabled by the **EN-VCORE and EN-V1P8** signals controlled by the uC.

-- the two regulators offer a light load operation mode; this mode should be available for testing its relevance for the performance of the whole system.
+- the two regulators offer a light load operation mode; this mode should be made available by the uC firmware to test its relevance for the system performance.

-- the PWRCLK signal is forwarded to the trunk interface for use by branches to synchronize their SMPS regulators for lower noise systems.
+- the PWRCLK signal is forwarded to the trunk interface to synchronize SMPS regulators on branches.

-- **CORE-MON** signal is used as remote sense and provides the voltage directly from the microprocessor die.
+- **CORE-MON** is a remote sense signal that provides the VCORE regulator feedback voltage directly from the microprocessor die.

 ***